VIAME/VIAME/doc/detector_introduction.rst

 and the image.
 The last process displays the annotated image.
 The connections section specify how the inputs and outputs of these processes are connected.

+This pipeline can then be run using the 'pipeline_runner' app